Hangar-31/atlantamusicians.com/src/pages/scholarship.md

       open to any instrumentalist in Georgia who is a graduating high school senior planning to pursue a career in music, and who has been accepted to a college or university music program.
-  - type: section_banner
-    title: 22nd John H. Head Scholarship
-    content_image: /assets/atlanta-musicians-placeholder-square.png
-    content_alt_text: 2021 Applications Now Available
-    content_text: It’s time for the 22nd annual John H. Head Scholarship Auditions.
-      Click the link to download our 2021 applications to be returned to our office by the deadline of Tuesday, May 25, 2021.
-Please email all materials to Brian Desarro at office@atlantamusicians.com.
-    link_text: APPLICATION
-    file_url: /assets/2021-scholarship-application.pdf
-    content_title: "Download "
   - type: section_banner_small
     background_color_toggle: true
     title: Gift Your Support Today